elliottloveridge/compressed-video-classification/README.md

 CSN-50  : --model csn --model_depth 50
 ```

-Example code runs are saved in ogg-run.py, and it is assumed this is.
+Example code runs are saved in ogg-run.py, and it is assumed this is used to run tests.
 Make sure to specify all parameters required for a given run.
+Also, __make sure__ the bash script is runnable - use 'chmod +x ogg-run.sh' for a script.

 An example run is given as follows: